geerlingguy/beast-challenge/README.md

 You may need to add `-K` the first time the playbook runs, to supply the sudo password (since by default Ubuntu doesn't allow passwordless sudo).

-### Switching game modes
+### Switching modes

-If you need to switch from the `leader` app to `countdown` (or vice-versa), run the `switch-game-modes.yml` playbook.
+If you need to switch from the `leader` app to `countdown` (or vice-versa), run the `switch-modes.yml` playbook.
 For example, if the `leader` app is running, and you would like to switch to `countdown`:

 ```
-ansible-playbook switch-game-modes.yml -e game_mode=countdown
+ansible-playbook switch-modes.yml -e challenge_mode=countdown
 ```

 ## Critical Test Scenarios